Bityta/task-tracker-scheduler/README.md

 ## Getting Started

-Before starting the `task-tracker-scheduler` microservice, ensure that the `task-email-sender` microservice is up and running, as it is required for proper functionality.
+Before starting the `task-tracker-scheduler` microservice, ensure that the `task-tracker-email-sender` microservice is up and running, as it is required for proper functionality.

-You can find the `task-email-sender` microservice [here](https://github.com/Bityta/task-tracker-email-sender).
+You can find the `task-tracker-email-sender` microservice [here](https://github.com/Bityta/task-tracker-email-sender).

 To run the application locally using Docker Compose, follow these steps: